Assistant Dean for Admissions & Financial Aid

 Director of Student Recruitment and Financial Aid

 Mario Villa is a graduate of The University of Texas at Austin where he earned his Bachelor’s degree in Sociology and his Master’s degree in Higher Education Administration.
-He is a current doctoral student in Educational Leadership and Policy at UT Austin where his research interests focus on financial wellness for graduate and professional school students.
+He is a current doctoral student in Educational Leadership and Policy at UT Austin where his research interests focus on creditworthiness, financial wellness, and financial stress within graduate and professional school students.
 Before joining Texas Law in 2013, Mr. Villa advanced undergraduate recruitment efforts as the Director of the UT Austin-East Texas Admissions Center in Longview, Texas.
-Outside of Texas Law, Mr. Villa is very active with his functional fitness community, the UT Austin Hispanic Faculty Staff Association, the UT Austin Pride and Equity Faculty Staff Association, and the Texas Exes.
-He volunteers as a member of Phi Delta Theta as a regional officer.
+Outside of Texas Law, Mr. Villa is very active with his strength training community, the UT Austin Hispanic Faculty Staff Association, the UT Austin Pride and Equity Faculty Staff Association, and the Texas Exes.
+He volunteers as a member of the Young Men's Business League of Austin (YMBL-Austin) and as a member of Phi Delta Theta where he serves on the chapter advisory board for the local chapter.